 Science: The Science and Living in God's World series continues this year with a more in-depth look at the earth, living creatures, our bodies, and natural resources.
 The Science & Living in God's World 4 text is the backbone of the course, with the Science & Living in Godís World 4 Workbook for reinforcing the concepts studied in the text.
 Other books used: Science & Living in Godís World 4 Answer Key.

 Geography The students will have the opportunity of studying geography from the newly reprinted My World of Neighbors Text, a 1965 Catholic school textbook, updated by our publishing arm, Lepanto Press, with current information on countries and cities, including name changes, as well as new sections on Australia and New Zealand.
 Using the professionally printed beautiful new oversized hardbound edition (which boasts clearer illustrations and photos), students will take a trip across the United States from New York to Hawaii.
 Then they will travel around the world, through Africa, South Asia, South America, and Oceania.
-Other books used: My World of Neighbors Text Answer Key.
+Other books used: My World of Neighbors Text Answer Key; Missions of California Coloring Book.
 Other books recommended, but not in the Lesson Plans: My World of Neighbors Workbook; My World of Neighbors Workbook Answer Key.

 Music: At this time, we do not require Music as a mandatory subject in Grades Four and above.
 Music, however, should still be emphasized, both in a general sense, and in specific musical disciplines, such as: (1) the learning of an instrument; (2) music history (3) music appreciation; or (4) music theory.
 For newly entering students, we will continue to encourage the use of the OLVS book and CD, Songs for God and Country, while for those who have been with OLVS in previous years, we encourage that some study of music be continued.